 The Beatles ran out of the dugout to the elevated stage at the pitcher’s mound.
 Enduring terrible acoustics, the lads sang 11 songs in 35 minutes.
 “Twist and Shout” was deleted because John had throat problems.

 - She’s A Woman

 - I Wanna Be Your Man

 - I’m Down

-There is a plaque at the Mall of America at the spot where they played, about 40 yards from the closest fan.
+There is a bronze plaque at the Mall of America at the spot where they played – home plate of the old stadium.
+It’s embedded in the floor in the northwest corner of Nickelodeon Universe, about 40 yards from where the closest fan would have been.
 Security guards and ushers were armed with smelling salts for fainting fans.
 The number of police has been estimated as up to 350 and came from Bloomington and Hennepin and Ramsey Counties.
 Reports conflict as to whether the concert had to be cut short when fans rushed the field.
 Hoffbeck says that one fan broke free and went running but was intercepted by police and hurled back over the fence.